cclib/cclib.github.io/_sources/data_notes.txt

 The attribute ``atomspins`` contains the atomic spin densities as calculated in a population analysis and taken from the output file.
 Since these densities are arbitrary and depend on the particular population analysis, this attribute is dictionary.
 In analogy to `atomcharges`_, the keys in this dictionary are strings naming the population analysis, and the values are arrays of rank 1 and contain the actual spin densities.

-Currently, cclib parses Mulliken and Lowdin spin densities, whose respective dictionary keys are ``mulliken`` and ``lowdin``.
+Currently, cclib parses Mulliken and Löwdin spin densities, whose respective dictionary keys are ``mulliken`` and ``lowdin``.

 ccenergies
 ----------

 A one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
-The array's length is 1 for single point calculations and larger for optimizations.
+The array's length is 1 for single point calculations and larger for optimisations.
 Only the highest theory level is parsed into this attribute (for example, CCSD energies as opposed to CCD energies, or CCSD(T) as opposed to CCSD energies).

 charge
 ------